src-d/engine-deprecated/README.md

 ## Introduction

-The source{d} Engine exposes powerful [Universal ASTs](#babelfish-uast) to analyze your code and a SQL engine to analyze your git history:
+source{d} Engine exposes powerful [Universal ASTs](#babelfish-uast) to analyze your code and a SQL engine to analyze your git history:

 - **Code Processing**: use git repositories as a dataset.
 - **Language-Agnostic Code Analysis**: automatically identify languages, parse source code, and extract the pieces that matter with language-independent queries.